tcltk/tcl/doc/markdown/lsort.md

     returns "carrot 10 banana 25 apple 50".

 **-nocase**
 : Causes comparisons to be handled in a case-insensitive manner.
-Has no effect if combined with the \fB-dictionary\fR, \fB-integer\fR, or \fB-real\fR options.
+Has no effect if combined with the **-dictionary**, **-integer**, or **-real** options.

 **-unique**
 : If this option is specified, then only the last set of duplicate elements found in the list will be retained.
 Note that duplicates are determined relative to the comparison used in the sort.
-Thus if \fB-index 0\fR is used, \fB{1 a}\fR and \fB{1 b}\fR would be considered duplicates and only the second element, \fB{1 b}\fR, would be retained.
+Thus if **-index 0** is used, **{1 a}** and **{1 b}** would be considered duplicates and only the second element, **{1 b}**, would be retained.

 # Notes

-The options to \fBlsort\fR only control what sort of comparison is used, and do not necessarily constrain what the values themselves actually are.
+The options to **lsort** only control what sort of comparison is used, and do not necessarily constrain what the values themselves actually are.
 This distinction is only noticeable when the list to be sorted has fewer than two elements.

-The \fBlsort\fR command is reentrant, meaning it is safe to use as part of the implementation of a command used in the \fB-command\fR option.
+The **lsort** command is reentrant, meaning it is safe to use as part of the implementation of a command used in the **-command** option.

 # Examples